 The infamous itching and burning go by many names: Thigh chafing, sweat rash, groin rash, etc. So how can you avoid it?

-In this post, we'll spill the tea about everything you need to know about friction between the legs, including what causes thigh chafing and how to prevent it.
+In this post, we'll spill about everything you need to know about friction between the legs, including what causes thigh chafing and how to prevent it.

 Skin chafing is that it's what happens to the skin when it experiences increased friction.
 Basically, chafing is the repeated skin-on-skin or fabric-on-skin contact that can lead to irritation, blistering, dryness, or breakdown of the skin.